tbrlpld/100-days-of-code/log.md

 ### Today's Progress
 Learned about website testing with #Selenium #100DaysOfWeb @TalkPython @pybites

-Reproduced the steps in the videos to create testing for an existing website.
+Reproduced the steps in the videos to create testing for an [existing website](https://pbreadinglist.herokuapp.com/).

 ### Thoughts
-Pretty trippy to see the browser just acting on its own 😊
+Trippy to see the browser just acting on its own 😊

 ### Link(s) to work
 1. [Day 49 Commit -- Selenium](https://github.com/tbrlpld/100daysofweb-with-python-course/commit/7d717acbcf3faad4dbe7d5cdd1b24ae8c367dca3)